-The program will provide an in-depth look at the TCPA and how it applies to healthcare communications, as well as share approaches for mitigating your chances of facing litigation.
-It also will clarify the ambiguities at the intersection of the TCPA and the Health Insurance Portability and Accountability Act (HIPAA), and it will help you evaluate the risks surrounding common healthcare messages.
-You’ll learn the answers to critical questions, including:
+The program provides an in-depth look at the TCPA and how it applies to healthcare communications, as well as shares approaches for mitigating your chances of facing litigation.
+It also clarifies the ambiguities at the intersection of the TCPA and the Health Insurance Portability and Accountability Act (HIPAA) and helps you evaluate the risks surrounding common healthcare messages.
+You will learn the answers to critical questions, including:

 - What is the TCPA’s purpose—and what potential damages could you face?